 If you are in a contemporary church, chances are that many of your congregants have little or no idea what Advent is.
 Teach them.
 If you don’t, you will make them mad by refusing to sing “Joy to the World” before December 25th.

-Here are some Advent songs that I have found to be helpful in leading our church in the proper observance of Advent.
+Here are some Advent songs that we have found to be helpful in leading our churches in the proper observance of Advent.
 As you can see, the list is relatively small.
 The contemporary songs below were probably not written specifically for the season of Advent, but they certainly fit.
 Let’s help each other by adding to the list.
 Think of songs that place us in the setting of exile, in the desperate need of a Savior, songs of repentance and seeking God, of waiting and longing for Jesus to come, including His Second Coming.
 Special prize for someone who names a good, congregational song about the Second Coming of Jesus (“Days of Elijah” doesn’t count).

-- “Come Thou Long Expected Jesus”
+- “Come Thou Long Expected Jesus” – Meredith Andrews version ALL DAY.
+It’s so beautiful.

-- “Come Thou Fount of Every Blessing”
+- “Come Thou Fount of Every Blessing” – We love JJ Heller‘s version.

 - “All I Have” by Brennan & Dobbleman